Process greengrocery products for sale in a retail environment

 Topic Overview

-The Pearson Edexcel Level 2 Certificate in Retail Skills (QCF) is designed to provide learners with the essential knowledge and practical skills needed to work effectively in the retail industry.
-This qualification covers a range of topics including customer service, stock management, sales processes, and health and safety regulations.
-It is ideal for those starting their career in retail or looking to formalise their existing experience.
+The Pearson Edexcel Level 1 Certificate in Retail Skills introduces you to the fundamental knowledge and practical skills needed to work effectively in a retail environment.
+This qualification covers key areas such as customer service, stock handling, sales transactions, and health and safety procedures.
+It is designed for those starting their career in retail or looking to build a solid foundation for further study.
+By understanding how retail businesses operate and what customers expect, you will be better prepared to contribute positively in a real-world setting.

 Key Concepts